Community Profile

 Tom is a dual qualified accountant who has held Ministerial appointments in all four countries of the United Kingdom and had offices in Paris, Brussels and Beijing so is used to international markets.
 He has worked in the energy, health, education, water, agriculture, environment, legal and manufacturing sectors.
 He has more than 32 years’ experience working at Board level in the public, private and third sectors as a Chair, NED, Chief Executive, Finance Director and Commercial Director giving him the ability to look at a commercial issue from any range of perspectives.

-Currently Tom is a Scottish Government Non-Executive Director and Chair of the Scottish Government Audit and Assurance Committee.
-Previously he was Chair of the NHS Counter Fraud Authority, a Non-Executive Board Member for the Department for Levelling Up, Housing & Communities (where he was Chair of the Departmental Audit Committee and Lead NED for The Union), a Non-Executive Board Member for the Northern Ireland Government Department of Finance (where he was a Member of the Departmental Audit Committee, Chair of NI Statistics & Research Agency Audit Committee and Chair of the Land and Property Services Audit Committee) and a NED on the HMRC Audit Committee monitoring the governance of over £850bn of taxpayer revenue, which is vital to HM Treasury in funding public services and stimulating the economy.
+Previously he was Chair of the NHS Counter Fraud Authority, a Non-Executive Board Member for the Department for Levelling Up, Housing & Communities (where he was Chair of the Departmental Audit Committee and Lead NED for The Union), a Non-Executive Board Member for the Northern Ireland Government Department of Finance (where he was a Member of the Departmental Audit Committee, Chair of NI Statistics & Research Agency Audit Committee and Chair of the Land and Property Services Audit Committee) and a NED on the HMRC Audit Committee monitoring the governance of over £850bn of taxpayer revenue, which is vital to the Chancellor of the Exchequer in funding public services and stimulating the economy.